Skip to main content

 The Undergraduate Summer Teaching Artist (STA) Fellowship program provides students with real-world experience teaching, leading, and performing.

-The Public Art Student Ambassadors (PASA) program, established by Lauren Cross, Dr. Maria Gaztambide, Dr. Jose Luis Contreras-Vidal, Katherine Veneman, Dr. Rex Koontz, and Dr. Sandra Zalman, provides undergraduate students the opportunity to develop public art tours and incorporate “Brain on Art” research conducted by the BRAIN Center in the College of Engineering.
+The Public Art Student Ambassadors (PASA) program, established by Lauren Cross, Dr. Maria Gaztambide, Dr. Jose Luis Contreras-Vidal, Katherine Veneman, Dr. Rex Koontz, and Dr. Sandra Zalman, provided undergraduate students the opportunity to develop public art tours and incorporate “Brain on Art” research conducted by the BRAIN Center in the Cullen College of Engineering.

 The Undergraduate Summer Teaching Artist (STA) Fellowship program led by Evan Leslie provides a select team of McGovern College of the Arts (KGMCA) students with real-world experience teaching, leading, and performing during two intensive high school summer learning experiences: the inaugural UH High School Artist Academy and the Mexica Mariachi Festival.
 STAs will observe experienced educators create lesson plans and facilitate group learning activities about art, music, storytelling, wellness, and other topics.
 Paired with UH faculty, STAs will work collaboratively instructing high school students in music and art making.